Privacy Policy

 Payment services

 We integrate payment services from third-party companies on our website.
 When you make a purchase from us, your payment details (e.g. name, payment amount, account details, credit card number) are processed by the payment service provider for the purpose of payment processing.
 The respective contractual and data protection provisions of the respective providers apply to these transactions.
 The use of payment service providers is based on Art.
-6 para.
-1 lit. b GDPR (contract processing) and in the interest of a smooth, convenient and secure payment process (Art.
-6 para.
-1 lit. f GDPR).
+6 (1) lit. b GDPR (contract processing) and in the interest of a smooth, convenient and secure payment process (Art.
+6 (1) lit. f GDPR).
 Insofar as your consent is requested for certain actions, Art.
-6 para.
-1 lit. a GDPR is the legal basis for data processing; consent can be revoked at any time with future effect.
+6 (1) lit. a GDPR is the legal basis for data processing; consent can be revoked at any time for the future.

-We use the following payment services/payment service providers within the scope of this website:
+We use the following payment services/payment service providers on this website:

 Stripe

-The provider for customers within the EU is Stripe Payments Europe, Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter referred to as "Stripe").
+The provider for customers within the EU is Stripe Payments Europe, Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter "Stripe").

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.